-Our cash equivalents are primarily held for liquidity purposes and are comprised of high quality, short-term investments, including money market funds.
+Our cash equivalents are primarily held for liquidity purposes and are comprised of high quality, short-term investments, including money market funds and U.S. Treasuries.
 Because our cash and cash equivalents have a short maturity, our portfolio's market value is relatively insensitive to interest rate changes.

+Interest expense on our CLOC borrowings is determined based on short-term interest rates.
 As our CLOC borrowings are generally seasonal, interest rate risk typically increases during the months of November through March.
-While our CLOC borrowings are relatively insensitive to interest rate changes, interest expense on CLOC borrowings will increase and decrease with changes in the underlying short-term interest rates.
-We had no outstanding balance on our CLOC as of June 30, 2022.
+We had no outstanding balance on our CLOC as of June 30, 2023.

-Our long-term debt as of June 30, 2022, consists primarily of fixed-rate Senior Notes; therefore, a change in interest rates would have no impact on consolidated pretax earnings until these notes mature or are refinanced.

-The fixed-rate interest payable on our Senior Notes is subject to adjustment based upon our credit ratings.
-See Item 8, note 7 to the consolidated financial statements.
+Our long-term debt as of June 30, 2023, consists primarily of fixed-rate Senior Notes; therefore, a change in interest rates would have no impact on consolidated pretax earnings until these notes mature or are refinanced.
+The interest we pay on our Senior Notes is fixed and is subject to adjustment based upon our credit ratings.
+See Letm 8, note 7 to the consolidated financial statements.